JacobDWaters/Okta-Workflows/Setting up Google Drive API push notifications/README.md

 ### Option 1: Create Google Drive API push notification for a single file

-This is the easier of the two methods and will allow for monitoring for changes of a single file resource.
+This method allows for monitoring for changes of a single file resource.
 - Import the [Create Google Drive API push notification for a single file](../blob/main/Setting%20up%20Google%20Drive%20API%20push%20notifications/createGoogleDriveApiPushNotificationForASingleFile.flow) flow.
 - Add the file ID for the file you want to monitor.
 - Add the invoke URL that was configured earlier.